dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 is an argument to the program being run (and not to dafny itself)
 - If the `--` option is used, then anything after that option is a command-line argument to the program being run

-If more complex build configurations are required, then use `dafny build` and then execute the compiled program as two separate steps.
+If more complex build configurations are required, then use `dafny build` and then execute the compiled program, as two separate steps.
 `dafny run` is primarily intended as a convenient way to run relatively simple Dafny programs.

 Here are some examples:
   - `dafny run A.dfy` -- builds and runs the Main program in `A.dfy` with no command-line arguments
   - `dafny run A.dfy --no-verify` -- builds the Main program in `A.dfy` using the `--no-verify` option, and then runs the program with no command-line arguments
+  - `dafny run A.dfy -- --no-verify` -- builds the Main program in `A.dfy` (_not_ using the `--no-verify` option), and then runs the program with one command-line argument, namely `--no-verify`
   - `dafny run A.dfy 1 2 3 B.dfy` -- builds the Main program in `A.dfy` and
 then runs it with the four command-line arguments `1 2 3 B.dfy`
   - `dafny run A.dfy 1 2 3 --input B.dfy` -- builds the Main program in `A.dfy` and `B.dfy`, and